 - Supporting good vision and eye health: It is commonly known as “retinol” because this nutrient produces the pigments in the retina, the light-sensitive tissue layer of the eye

-- Supporting a healthy immune system: Some immune responses are regulated by Vitamin A, which can help protect us from acute conditions like the flu or common colds, as well as more serious chronic conditions like cancer and autoimmune disease.
+- Supporting a healthy immune system: Some immune responses are regulated by vitamin A, which can help protect us from acute conditions like the flu or common colds, as well as more serious chronic conditions like autoimmune diseases.

 The best food sources of Vitamin A

 There are two forms of this nutrient found in foods: active and beta-carotene.
 Active vitamin A (aka retinol) is ready to be absorbed and can be found in animal products.
 Organ meats like liver and kidney and egg yolks from pastured chickens are great examples of retinol-rich foods.